 5 Tips for Writing Your Logline

 A logline is a summary of your story.
-It conveys the dramatic story - condensed into one sentence (more complex stories sometimes require a two-sentence logline).
+It conveys the dramatic story - condensed into one sentence.
 The logline is not the same as the film’s tagline, which is a catchy, short-phrase or slogan used by film studios to market a movie.

 The logline effectively communicates the concept and the central problem that the main character needs to resolve.